ignotochi/MerossJS/README.md

 - Install NVM ([GitHub Repository](https://github.com/coreybutler/nvm-windows)), and then install and use Node.js v18 from NVM.

+- nvm install 18

+- nvm use 18

 - Run `npm install`.

 - Run `npm start` for a dev server.